CLCStriders/striders/pages/committee.md

 ---

-The club is run on a volunteer basis and the commitee is elected at the club AGM
+The club is run on a volunteer basis and the committee is elected at the club AGM

 #### The Striders committee

-{:.committee .display}
+{:.committee}
 |Name | Role | Email |
 |--|--|--|
 | Brendan Ward| Club President and Head Coach| |